rantav/cosmo-api-spec/entities.md

 ## DeploymentDiff
 After deploying (executing a deployment workflow) the state of the softare may change.
 Crashes, out of band modifications (an admin ssh-ing to the server and messing with it) etc. A DeploymentDiff is what describes this difference - b/w the desired deployment state and the actual deployment state.

+## ExecutionPlan
+Question: Do we need it?
+It seems very useful, but can we make it?
+The biggest challange I guess is the radial blobs which are opaque logic and it's hard for us to say what they will actually do to the system (hence we cannot describe an execution plan)

+A deployment plan is what comes out of planning to run a workflow, and can be used to run an execution.
+Think of it like a dry-run of an execution - you ask cloudify to execute a workflow, so it returns with an executino plan.
+If you like the plan, then you may ask cloudify to execute the plan.

+The plan may consist of the stages of executions, what checks are run in between etc. An execution plan is a direct derivatice of a workflow, but not necessarily the same as the workflow b/c it needs to adjust to the current state.